brightmart/text_classification/README.md

 Main take away from this model:

-1) use blocks of keys and values, which is ind
+1) use blocks of keys and values, which is independent from each other. so it can be run in parallel.

+2) modelling context and question together. use memory to track state of world; and use non-linearity transform of hidden state and question(query) to make a prediction.

+3) simple model can also achieve very good performance. simple encode as use bag of word.

 for detail of the model, please check: a3_entity_network.py